dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 The EAP-EDHOC server sends message_4 in an EAP-Request as a protected success result indication.

 EDHOC error messages SHOULD be considered failure result indication, as defined in {{RFC3748}}.
 After sending or receiving an EDHOC error message, the EAP-EDHOC server may only send an EAP-Failure.
 EDHOC error messages are unprotected.

-[Editor's note: I would say that message_4 would be more conviniente since it is protected success indication]

 The keying material can be derived after the EDHOC message_2 has been sent or received.
 Implementations following {{RFC4137}} can then set the eapKeyData and aaaEapKeyData variables.

 The keying material can be made available to lower layers and the authenticator after the authenticated success result indication has been sent or received (message_4).
 Implementations following {{RFC4137}} can set the eapKeyAvailable and aaaEapKeyAvailable variables.